Kevin-Bronsdijk/SeaMist/README.md

-SeaMist .NET library for Kraken.io API
+SeaMist a .NET library for the Kraken.io REST API
 =============

 The SeaMist library interacts with the Kraken.io REST API allowing you to utilize Kraken’s features using a .NET interface.